 Tyler Jarrell, 18, Identified As Ohio State Fair Tragedy Victim Who Died Days After Enlisting In Marines

-Tyler Jarrell has been identified as the victim tragically killed when a ride at the Ohio State Fair broke in mid-air on July 26.
-Tyler was just 18 years old, and had enlisted in the marines one week ago.
+Tyler Jarrell was identified as the 18-year-old tragically killed when a ride at the Ohio State Fair broke in mid-air.
+Tyler had just enlisted in the marines one week ago.

 What was supposed to be a fun day at the Ohio State Fair turned into tragedy when the popular Fireball coaster fell apart in mid-air, causing people riding the coaster to fall to the ground.
 Tyler Jarrell was identified as the 18-year-old man killed in the horrific accident.
 It’s unclear what Tyler’s official cause of death was.
 Footage of the incident is horrific.
 Something malfunctions with the coaster, which spins riders around in midair, just as their car reaches the highest point of the ride.
 Tyler, who lived in Columbus, Ohio, was entering his senior year at Franklin Heights High School in the fall.
 He enlisted in the marines the week before his death.